Saturday, JULY 28th, 2018

 TICKETS $10 advance / $12 door / $8 door TAIS members

-On Saturday, July 29th, the Toronto Animated Image Society (TAIS) is thrilled to present a summer night of animated dreams: two 60 minute programmes of short animated films, the results of the 2017 Anijam competition, and a new interactive work in VR by artist Zeesy Powers.
+On Saturday, July 28th, the Toronto Animated Image Society (TAIS) is thrilled to present a summer night of animated dreams: two 45 minute programmes of short animated films, the results of the 2018 Anijam competition, and a new commissioned work by Amanda Low.

 This programme is for mature audiences only.

-Awards will be given, as selected by the audience, and a guest jury of Canadian animation gurus/filmmakers/artists: Michael Fukushima, Adrienne Crossman, and Nicolas Sassoon.
+Awards will be given – as selected by the audience, and by a guest jury of animation artists: Amy Lockhart, Paloma Dawkins, and Rory Waudby-Tolley.
 The audience will select an ‘Audience Choice – Short Film’ and ‘Audience Choice – Best Anijam’.
 The jury will award a ‘Grand Prize – Best of the Showcase’ award, and a ‘Jury’s Best Anijam’ award.
-Full bios for the 2017 Jury are available HERE.
+Full bios for the 2018 Jury are available HERE.

 (presented below in alphabetical order by title)

 A young family lives at the epicentre of the mounting pressure of the Yugoslavian War, unsure of what their next move is.

 Una Di Gallo is an animator, illustrator, and designer who recently graduate from Sheridan College’s animation program.
 Her passion lies in storytelling and experimentation.

 AM I ORIGHT

 The experimental animation, AM I ORIGHT, is based on sounds.
 The sounds which were recorded, mixed and edited, were used as the basic performance of the animation’s creation and indicate the artist’s experience of growth and their process as a creative journey.

 Yen Liang Chen was born in Taiwan 1992.
 After he created this film, he made his decision to focus on sound through the form of animation arts.